kinda-raffy/boomerang/master.md

 More specifically, Boomerang relies on super peronalised messages to create genuine connections.
 To do this, customers will be redireced to a Boomerang form just before or after a purchase.
-This allows us to understand the context behind every purchase, and the questions on the form will be auto-generated based on the product on hand.
+This allows us to understand the context behind every purchase, and the questions on the form will be auto-generated based on the shopping cart on hand.

 Boomerang may also pull data in from a business backend, which might include account information, location or a product description.